harlessmark/totally-random/README.md

 ---
 ## Override `Math.random()`
-If you use an API or another technique to get more random numbers (i.e. [RANDOM.org](https://random.org/)) you may supply your own function in the constructor.
+If you use an API or another technique to get random numbers (i.e. [RANDOM.org](https://random.org/)), you may supply your own function in the constructor.
 It must return a floating point number between 0 and 1, not including 1.

 ```javascript
 const random = new TotallyRandom(randomFunction);